pkmn/engine/src/tools/README.md

       $ npm run generate  -- tests <GEN>

-  The `--force` flag can be used to ensure that the data is refetched from the source instead of from a local `.cache` directory.
+  The `--force` flag can be used to ensure that the data is re-fetched from the source instead of from a local `.cache` directory.

 - [`lint.zig`](lint.zig): Implements a linter, combining `zig fmt --check` with a custom linter